As the global COVID-19 pandemic continues to evolve, you may have questions about studying at Waterloo.

 Despite the impacts of the pandemic, more than 23,000 students secured co-op work terms in 2021.
 Strong relationships with our global network of over 7,100 employers and alumni helped us to find more opportunities in organizations that already hire students as well as with new employers.

 Since the beginning of the pandemic, we have adjusted our processes and provided innovative new offerings to help you navigate the changes.
 This means continued use of resources, many of which are funded through the co-op fee, to develop new job opportunities for students, streamline processes, and establish additional supports and resources for students with the help of our campus partners.

 What does the future of work look like for co-op students in a post-pandemic economy?

-The future of work is impossible to predict.
-Jobs and career paths as we understand them today are going to fundamentally change in ways that we have not imagined or created yet.
+Although it is impossible to know exactly what the future of work will look like, our Work-Learn Institute is continuously conducting research to understand the future of work.
+We can expect that jobs and career paths as we understand them today are going to fundamentally change in ways that have not been imagined or even created yet.

-What we can say with absolute certainty, is that an adaptable, resilient workforce is key to economic recovery – just as adaptable and resilient students and co-op program have been key to keeping students employed during the pandemic.
+Research makes it clear that an adaptable and resilient workforce is key to economic recovery – just as adaptable and resilient students and co-op programs have been key to keeping students employed during the pandemic.

 How will entrance scholarships be determined if I’m not taking some required courses until the third or fourth term of a quadmester system?
 (Ontario high school students only)